What is employee engagement?

 If the manager enjoys their job and feels accepted and involved in their organization, they will be a powerfully positive leader to their team and the company.

-NOTE: Sense of belonging and the desire to lead are two very different concepts.
+NOTE: A sense of belonging and the desire to lead are two very different concepts.

 Assessing employees’ sense of belonging and communication can also identify whether a person is holding themselves back from success by sabotaging their potential out of guilt about their position in relation to other team members.